 - Watch a sheep shearing demonstration, since the central North Island is prime farm country

-Whether you are from Portland, St Louis, Kelowna or in-between then this region is well worth a good 2 day stopover to experience all it has to offer.
+Whether you are from Portland, St Louis, Kelowna, or in-between then this region is well worth a good two-day stopover to experience all it has to offer.